lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-adding-openssl-bindings-to-racket-via-its-ffi.md

 	-> address/hex
 	"00010966776006953d5567439e5e39f86a0d273beed61967f6"

-So far, from the public key, we've computed the Bitcoin address in hexadecimal format.
-The last step from the Bitcoin wiki article converts to [Base58Check encoding][bwiki:b58], which is by far the more common address representation.
-We'll save that topic for another post!
+The last command computes the Bitcoin address in hexadecimal format.
+The Bitcoin wiki article performs one more step to convert to [Base58Check encoding][bwiki:b58], which is the standard representation for Bitcoin addresses.
+We'll look at Base58Check encoding in the next post!

 [bwiki:b58]: https://en.bitcoin.it/wiki/Base58Check_encoding "Bitcoin wiki: Base58Check encoding"

 ### Software ###

-In this post, I'm using OpenSSL 1.0.1e, Racket 6.0.0.3, and running Debian 7.0.
+In this post, I'm using OpenSSL 1.0.1e, Racket 6.0.0.3, and Debian 7.0.